Gerald and Charlene Gallego: Post-sentencing appeals

 The new penalty hearing began on September 20, 1999.
-Gerald's defense opted for the minimum sentence of life with the chance of parole, arguing their case that he was no longer a danger to himself or others, while prosecuting attorney Brent Kolvet outlined the murders in detail and moved swiftly through a string of witnesses that included former homicide investigators and forensic specialists.
+Gerald's defense opted for the minimum sentence of life with the chance of parole, arguing that he was no longer a danger to himself or others, while prosecuting attorney Brent Kolvet outlined the murders in detail and moved swiftly through a string of witnesses that included former homicide investigators and forensic specialists.
 On September 21, Kolvet called up Donald Redican, the father of victim Stacey Redican, who stated that his daughter had suffered before her death, that she had never lived long enough to accomplish any of her goals and that his other three daughters viewed Gerald as a real-life monster.
 The defense, who called up no witnesses, tried to paint Gerald as having had an upbringing riddled with abuse.
 Reportedly, Gerald showed dissatisfaction with his lawyers as he wanted them to call up numerous witnesses, including Charlene.
-The defense raised questions surrounding Charlene's plea bargain regarding whether it minimized her involvement in the murders, while Kolvet defended the plea bargain, saying it was "essential".
+The defense raised questions surrounding Charlene's plea bargain regarding whether it minimized her involvement in the murders, while Kolvet defended the plea bargain, saying it was "essential."

 Gerald chose not to take the stand in his own defense after learning he would be prohibited from denying his guilt or rebutting certain facts, so when the defense rested its case, he opted to make a statement to the jury.
 In his statement, he admitted his guilt and apologized to the victims' families.
 On September 23, the jury deliberated for one hour before finding that Gerald should again be sentenced to death, and Judge McGroarty formally imposed the death sentence on November 16.
 A new execution date was set for January 17, 2000, which was stayed due to an automatic appeal.
 His final two appeals, filed in May and July 2001, were both denied by the Nevada Supreme Court.